spatialnetworkslab/vue-gg/docs/guides/legends.md

 ### Ticks

 These properties control the number of ticks or labels, and the minimum interval between the labels (if they are `quantitative` data) of the legend.
+By default, all three legend types have ten (10) ticks drawn.

 | Prop           | Required | Regular types    | Default     | Description                                    | Unit(s)                    |
 | -------------- | -------- | ---------------- | ----------- | ---------------------------------------------- | -------------------------- |